Neotys-Labs/neoload-cli/README.md

 ```
 Display in a human readable way the list of all static and dynamic zones registered on Neoload Web, and the resources attached (controllers and load generators).

-## Create local docker infrastructure to run a test
+## Create local docker infrastructure to run a test [EXPERIMENTAL]

+***WARNING: Docker features are not officially supported by Neotys as they rely heavily on your own Docker setup and environment.
+This command is only for local/dev test scenarios to simplify infrastructure requirements.***

 In certain environments, such as on a local dev workstation or in a Docker-in-Docker CI build node, it is useful
  to "bring your own infrastructure".
 In other words, when you don't already have a controller and load generators
  available in a zone, you can spin some up using Docker before the test starts.
 An example of an all-on-one approach: